okta/terraform-provider-oktapam/docs/data-sources/resource_group.md

 ### Read-Only

-- `delegated_resource_admin_groups` (Set of String) The ids of the groups for users who are designated as delegated admins for the resource group
+- `delegated_resource_admin_groups` (Set of String) The UUIDs of the Groups designated as Delegated Admins for the Resource Group.
 - `description` (String) The human-readable description of the resource.
 - `id` (String) The ID of this resource.
 - `name` (String) The human-readable name of the resource.
 Values are case-sensitive.